-OMA members will not place any advertising for certain products on signs located within a 150 metre sightline of a primary or secondary school.
-These are products that are illegal to sell to minors - alcohol, wagering and gaming products, and adult sexual products and services - or certain occasional food and drink products.
+OMA members will not place any advertising for certain products on signs located within a 150 metre sightline from the boundary of a primary or secondary school.
+These include products that are illegal to sell to minors, such as alcohol, wagering and gaming products, adult sexual products and services, and certain occasional food and beverage products.

 This Policy does not apply to transit advertising (for example on buses, trams, trains and taxis).
-It also does not apply within Australian capital city primary CBDs, except in relation to alcohol advertising.\
+It also does not apply within Australian capital city primary CBDs, except in relation to alcohol and alcohol alternatives advertising.

-For more information on which occasional food and drink products are restricted, please see the OMA Health and Wellbeing Policy website healthyoutdoor.org
+For more information on which occasional food and beverage products are restricted, please see the OMA Health and Wellbeing Policy.